 To avoid any nasty surprises, read your contract thoroughly and ask the service provider’s sales rep for written clarification on anything you don’t understand.

 What’s the difference between an internet merchant account and a regular merchant account?

 If you run an e-commerce business, you’re probably wondering how this all applies to you.
-Well, like brick and mortar merchants, you also need a merchant account as your basic business account can’t accept online payments directly from your customers.
+Well, like brick and mortar merchants, you also need a merchant account as your basic business account doesn’t support online payment systems directly from your customers.

-An internet merchant account is basically the same as a regular merchant account except that it charges slightly higher fees.
+An internet merchant account is basically the same as a regular merchant account used by high street retailers except that it charges slightly higher fees.
 That might sound unfair but e-commerce payments are riskier so your payment processing provider has to cover itself somehow.

 How much does a merchant account cost?

 As with all merchant services, there are a few costs, charges and fees to think about.

 Merchant accounts have two ‘buckets’ of fees you need to think about: transaction fees and other charges.
 Here’s a quick breakdown of both.

 - Transaction fees: Transaction fees normally form the bulk of your bill.
 It’s the fee charged by your merchant account provider on each transaction you receive.
 For example, it might charge 0.3% for debit card transactions and 0.9% for credit card transactions.
 Manually comparing transaction fees is difficult as providers will name card issuers different.
 (For example, Europay, Mastercard and Visa are some times abbreviated to EMV.)
 Other providers will combine fees into ‘standard’ and ‘premium rates’.
 Few actually break down your fees each different components.